datarefugephilly/workflow/README.md

 This document describes the process that a url/dataset goes through from the time it has been identified by a [seeder & sorter](https://github.com/datarefugephilly/workflow/blob/master/seednsort.md) as "uncrawlable" until it is made available as a record in the [datarefuge.org](http://www.datarefuge.org) ckan data catalog.
 The process involves several distinct stages, and is designed to maximize smooth hand-offs so that each phase is handled by someone with distinct expertise in the area they're tackling, while the data is always being tracked for security.

 ## [Before you begin](advance-work.md)
-Get a role assignment (e.g., Seeder, or Harverster), get account credentials needed for your role, and go over the workflow corresponding to your role.
+Get a role assignment (e.g., Seeder, or Harvester), get account credentials needed for your role, and go over the workflow corresponding to your role.

 ## Plan Overview
 ### 1. [Seeders/Sorters](seednsort.md)